This Tibetan monastery has survived multiple attacks and is also a sky burial site.

-Tibetan monasteries with their peaceful and silent atmosphere seem like unlikely candidates for violence and politics.
-But the Drigung Thil monastery near Lhasa suffered great destruction early in its history before being rebuilt to become the structure seen today.
+Tibetan monasteries with their peaceful and silent atmospheres might seem unlikely candidates for violence and politics, but the Drigung Thil monastery near Lhasa suffered great destruction early in its history before being rebuilt to become the structure seen today.

 The fortress-like monastery, also called Drikung, was founded by Kyowa Jigten Sumgon in the late 12th century, and his Drigung Kagyu school of teachings soon acquired a huge following.
-With its increasing popularity and political power, there also began a rivalry with another influential sect, the Sakyas.
-The Sakyas led a march on the monastery in 1290 and destroyed it.
-Though its political clout declined, it was rebuilt and remains an important spiritual center, especially known for its meditation techniques.
+With its increasing popularity and political power came a rivalry with another influential sect, the Sakyas.
+The Sakyas eventually led a march on the monastery in 1290 and destroyed it.
+Though its political clout declined, the monastery was rebuilt and is today an important spiritual center, especially known for its meditation techniques.

-During the Cultural Revolution, the monastery suffered another series of attacks, where a lot of its statues and manuscripts were looted, and buildings damaged.
+During the Cultural Revolution, the monastery suffered another series of attacks, with many of its statues and manuscripts looted and buildings damaged.
 The current site overlooks the Shorong valley and contains traditionally decorated temples, prayer halls, and residences for around 250 monks.

 The monastery is also well-known for its sky burial site, situated at a height of 14,975 feet on the mountaintop.
 The death ceremonies are performed by the monks every afternoon, and the following morning the bodies are carried to the lofty site, which is surrounded by small stupas and temples.
 Himalayan vultures are invited to feed on the flesh, and anything that remains is burnt and offered to the sky in another ritual.
 It is one of the last remaining places in the world where the traditional excarnation ritual is practiced.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook